 Building strong adoption with an implantable device requires a strong network of healthcare providers trained on the Eversense sensor placement procedure.
 In the first few quarters of our commercial launch, our focus was ensuring the Endocrinology providers obtained the necessary training needed to support their diabetes patients.
 In 2019, we began our second phase of establishing a large network of Eversense proceduralists with the launch of the Certified Eversense Specialist ("CES") network.
 This group of healthcare providers includes specialists who have strong familiarity with conducting in-office procedures such as dermatologists and plastic surgeons.
 The CES network offers an alternative for healthcare providers who want to prescribe Eversense for their patients but prefer to refer the procedure to a specialist.
-In 2022, we announced a collaboration with NPG designed to expand U.S. patient access to the Eversense E3 System by providing additional convenient in-office and at-home sensor insertion options utilizing NPG's broad network in over 30 states.
-Under the agreement between Senseonics and NPG, NPG providers will be certified to perform Eversense procedures in the specified geographies and will offer its services for patients who have been prescribed Eversense.
+In 2022, we announced a collaboration with NPG designed to expand U.S. patient access to Eversense by providing additional convenient in-office and at-home sensor insertion options utilizing NPG's broad network in approximately 30 states.
+In October 2024, we acquired the sensor insertion network assets of NPG to begin transitioning nurse practitioners to our Eon Care subsidiaries.
 We will continue to expand the inserter network by setting up Eversense procedure capabilities in additional select geographic areas.

 As people with diabetes often consult with their healthcare providers about treatment options, we believe that educating healthcare providers regarding the benefits of Eversense compared to SMBG and other currently available CGM systems is an important step in promoting its use in people with diabetes.
-Our European experience and our feedback in the United States indicates healthcare providers highly value the accuracy and sensor duration of our CGM system and the majority of physicians surveyed considered the insertion process to be fairly simple or feasible.
+Our United States and European experience indicate healthcare providers highly value the accuracy and sensor duration of our CGM system and the majority of physicians surveyed considered the insertion process to be fairly simple or feasible.
 We intend to continue educating healthcare providers and people with diabetes on the advantages of Eversense compared to SMBG and other currently available CGM systems.

-In October 2023, Ascensia and the Company announced a new direct to consumer U.S. marketing campaign launched on television in select markets, in addition to social and digital media platforms.
-'The CGM for Real Life' campaign expanded market awareness of the Eversense E3 system's unique benefits among people with diabetes and healthcare professionals.
-'The CGM for Real Life' campaign aims to highlight the reality of the diabetes experience, through everyday complexities, successes, and challenges that people with diabetes face.
-The campaign demonstrates how Eversense E3 provides a differentiated CGM option, with unparalleled flexibility and long-term use that allows it to seamlessly integrate into real life.
+In October 2024, Ascensia and the Company launched a new direct to consumer U.S. marketing campaign on social and digital media platforms.
+'The One Year.
+One CGM.' campaign expanded market awareness of the Eversense 365 system's unique benefits among people with diabetes and healthcare professionals.
+'The One Year.
+One CGM' campaign aims to highlight the reality of the diabetes experience, through everyday complexities, successes, and challenges that people with diabetes face.
+The campaign demonstrates how Eversense 365 provides a differentiated CGM option, with unparalleled flexibility and long-term use that allows it to seamlessly integrate into real life.
+Following the launch of Eversense 365 in October 2024, the Company has experienced higher direct-to-consumer leads compared to pre-launch months, higher patient shipments in December 2024 compared to any previous month in company history, an increase in the number of new prescribers and prescriptions, and an increase in new patients.